isoAdvector/isoAdvector/README.md

 releases but the script isoAdvector/bin/generateCodeForOldVersion copies the code in isoAdvector/OpenFOAM to isoAdvector/OpenFOAM-[oldLoadedOFversion] and attempts to modify this code to become compatible with an older sourced OpenFOAM version.
-The code should work with OpenFOAM-5.x, 4.1, 4.0, 3.0.1, 2.3.0, 2.2.0, v1606+ and v1612+.
-For some reason it does not work with 2.2.2.
+The code should work with OpenFOAM-5.x, 4.1, 4.0, 3.0.1, 2.2.0, v1606+ and v1612+.
+There are known to be issues with 2.2.2, 2.3.0, 2.3.1 and 2.4.0, so using these versions is not recommended.

-OpenFOAM-v1706 contains an integration of the isoAdvector code with the interFlow solver named interIsoFoam.
+OpenFOAM-v1706 and v1712 contain an integration of the isoAdvector code with the interFlow solver named interIsoFoam.
 For more info on the v1706 integration see:

 https://www.openfoam.com/releases/openfoam-v1706/numerics.php#numerics-isoadvector

-Note that compiling the github.com/isoAdvector code with v1706 may lead to problems because the finiteVolume library of v1706 already contains classes named isoAvection, isoCutCell and isoCutFace.
+Note that compiling the github.com/isoAdvector code with v1706 and v1712 may lead to problems because the finiteVolume library of v1706 already contains classes named isoAvection, isoCutCell and isoCutFace.

 A foam-extend version of the code is also available in isoAdvector/foam-extend.
 This was developed for foam-extend-32 and will most likely need modifications to